Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Problem setup

-\begin{remark}[Triangular arrays] The \textit{propensity score}, defined as $\pitarget(x) = \PP{R=1\mid X=x}$, plays a central role in our theoretical development under decaying overlap.
-In particular, Assumption~\textbf{b} imposes structural constraints on the behavior of $\pitarget$, by implicitly allowing it to depend on the sample sizes $n$ and $N$.
-Assuming $\EE{{\pitarget}^{-1}(X)} < \infty$ for every $n$ and $N$, we introduce the shorthand quantity $\an^{-1} = \EE{{\pitarget}^{-1}(X)}$.
-Under Assumption~\textbf{b}, we have $\an > 0$ for all $n$ and $N$, but we allow $\an \to 0$ as $n,N\to\infty$, capturing the regime of decaying overlap.
-As a canonical example, in the MCAR case, the propensity score reduces to $\pi(x) = n/(n+N)$ for all $x\in\RR^p$, implying that $\an = n / (n+N)$ in this special case.
-Hence, both $R_i$ and $\pi(X_i)$ form \textit{triangular arrays} over $n,N$ and $i$, but we suppress the dependency on $n$ and $N$ for notational simplicity. \end{remark}
+\begin{remark}[Triangular arrays] The \textit{propensity score} $\pitarget(x) = \PP{R=1\mid X=x}$ plays a central role in our theoretical development under decaying overlap.
+In particular, Assumption~\textbf{b} imposes structural constraints on the behavior of $\pitarget$, by allowing it to depend on the sample sizes $n$ and $N$.
+A canonical example of the regime of decaying overlap captured by Assumption~\ref{ass:decMAR} is the MCAR case, in which the propensity score reduces to $\pitarget(x) = n/(n+N)$ for all $x\in\RR^p$, implying that $\an = n / (n+N)$ in this special case.
+Hence, both $R_{i}$ and $\pitarget(X_i)$ form \textit{triangular arrays} over $n,N$ and $i$, but we suppress the dependence of $R_i$ on $n,N$ for notational simplicity.
+Notice that we are also implicitly dropping the dependence on $n,N$ even from $\jPtarget$, which, under Assumption~\ref{ass:decMAR}, instead depends on the sample sizes as $\jPtarget = \mPtarget \cPRtarget \cPtarget$ and $\cPRtarget$ changes with the sample size.
+This notational subtlety will be innocuous until Section~\ref{sec:efficiency}, and we defer comments to its implications there.
+Finally, Supplementary Section~\ref{supp_sec:dec_models} provides some examples of statistical models where the decaying construction arises naturally. \end{remark}

 Throughout this paper, we focus on the identification and estimation of a target quantity $\thetatarget\in\RR^q$ that is defined as the Euclidean functional solving $\thetatarget = \theta(\jPtarget)$, with $\theta\,:\,\mathcal{P} \to \RR^q$.
-We restrict our attention to target parameters that could be estimated using \textit{regular} and \textit{asymptotically linear full-data} estimators, that is, targets that admit the expansion
+We restrict our attention to target parameters that could be estimated using \textit{regular} and \textit{asymptotically linear} (RAL) \textit{full-data} estimators, that is, targets that admit the expansion

 for some regular and asymptotically linear \textit{full-data} estimator $\thetaf$, and some function $\finfluence{\data_i^F;\thetatarget}$, referred to as \textit{full-data influence function}, evaluating the contribution of the \textit{full-data} observation $\data_i^F$ to the overall estimator $\thetaf$ \citep{hampel1974influence}.
 The influence function $\finfluence{\data_i^F;\thetatarget}$ depends on the true parameter $\thetatarget$ and is such that $\EE{\finfluence{\data^F;\thetatarget}} = 0$ and $\VV{\finfluence{\data^F;\thetatarget}}$ is positive definite.
 This framework is very general and encompasses M-estimation, Z-estimation, U-statistics, and many estimands in causal inference.
 Examples of such targets are the outcome mean, the outcome quantiles, least squares coefficients, average treatment effects, and general minimizers of convex loss functions depending on both $X$ and $Y$ \citep{tsiatis2006semiparametric, van2000asymptotic}.